Atturra takes out Nuix partner of the year gong

 Nuix also found itself in the Australian Securities and Investment Commission's crosshairs in 2022, for alleged continuous disclosure breaches and misleading or deceptive conduct.

-The company has denied the allegations and intends to defend itself.
+The company which rose to fame for its role in the Panama Papers investigation has denied the allegations and intends to defend itself.